Steve Cohen (businessman): SEC investigation (2012–2016)

 On November 20, 2012, Cohen was implicated in an alleged insider trading scandal involving an ex-SAC manager, Mathew Martoma.
-The SEC brought charges against a number of other S.A.C. employees from 2010 to 2013 with various outcomes.
+The SEC brought charges against many other S.A.C. employees from 2010 to 2013 with various outcomes.
 Martoma was convicted in 2014, in what federal prosecutors billed as the most profitable insider-trading conspiracy in history.
 The SEC later brought a civil lawsuit against Cohen, alleging his failure to supervise Martoma and Michael Steinberg, who was a senior employee and confidant of Cohen's.
 Cohen settled his civil case with regulators in January 2016; the agreement with the SEC prohibited Cohen from managing outside money until 2018.

 S.A.C.
 Capital Advisors "pleaded guilty to insider trading charges in 2013 and paid $1.8 billion in penalties" and was required to stop handling investments for outsiders.
 Cohen "escaped criminal indictment himself despite being the living, breathing heart of S.A.C.
-Capital," but Dr. Sidney Gilman, the star prosecution witness against Martoma, testified that FBI agents told him that Cohen was the investigation's ultimate target.
-He was featured in a January 2017 The New Yorker article titled "When the Feds Went After the Hedge-Fund Legend Steven A. Cohen".
+Capital."
+He was featured in January 2017 The New Yorker article titled "When the Feds Went After the Hedge-Fund Legend Steven A. Cohen".